-I haven’t flipped into eating pumpkin pie…but I have flopped into a small-amounts liker.
+I’m not a huge pumpkin fan.
+Pumpkin Spice, YES.
+Actual pumpkin…not as much.
+And while, I haven’t fully flipped into eating pumpkin pie…but I have flopped into a “small-amounts” liker.

 The day before I made these I put together my filling.
 You could certainly use the pumpkin pie filling that you like best, but since I don’t have one I thought I would experiment a little.
 I made a pumpkin filling that among some other boring ingredients included cream cheese and butter.
 It worked.

 You certainly don’t have to make the filling the day before…it was just a time saver for me.

 When I was ready to assemble my little pockets I used pre-made pie crust that comes in the rolls.

 I rolled it out a bit thinner.
 Thin is in, if you haven’t heard…

 When they come out of the oven you can sprinkle them with a little cinnamon sugar (2 tbsp sugar + 1 tsp cinnamon)

 Let them cool and then eat.
 These are great warm or at room temperature.Print